How to Remove Your Mugshot From Arrests.org (Free 2026 Legal Guide)

 - 1

-Find your listing on Arrests.org
+Find your listing on Arrests.org and document it

 Search Arrests.org → - 2

-Check your state's mugshot removal laws
+Check your state's mugshot removal law

 - 3

-Send a removal email
+Send the removal email to Arrests.org

-Email Arrests.org → - 4
+Email Arrests.org → - 5

 - 6